-Simply put, the way our cities have been built means most people need to use a car.
-Over the past 70 years, infrastructure and urban planning choices in cities around the world have meant cars and road space have been prioritised over others.
+Simply put, the way our cities have been built means most people use a car.
+Over the past 70 years, infrastructure and urban planning choices in cities around the world have meant cars and road space have been prioritised over people.
 An example of this is building extra lanes to solve traffic problems rather than changing how we travel.
 Unfortunately, because of the principle of induced demand, where more people choose to use improved amenities, adding more lanes just creates more traffic.
-Aotearoa New Zealand's cities are no different, which has led to us having the fourth-highest rate of per-capita car ownership in the world.2 We live in sprawling low-density urban areas supported by motorways, and this has led to vehicle dependence for many and has limited the potential for public transport and active transport use.
+Aotearoa New Zealand's cities are no different, which has led to us having the fourth-highest rate of per-capita car ownership in the world.1 We live in sprawling low-density urban areas supported by motorways, and this has led to vehicle dependence for many and has limited the potential for public transport and active transport use.
 For most trips, driving is the only practical option as the distances between amenities can be long and do not have adequate public transport or active links.
+This means driving can be easier and more affordable than taking public transport, walking, or cycling - which has negative consequences on our environment, health, wellbeing, and equity.